Graph Neural Prompting with Large Language Models: Related Work

 \section{Related Work}

-In this section, we first introduce question answering and large language models, then describe the techniques of using knowledge graphs for language modeling.

-\textbf{Question Answering and Large Language Models.} Question answering demands intricate reasoning and understanding comprehension skills to interpret the text and provide appropriate responses to the posed questions \cite{lu2022learn, rogers2023qa, zhu2021retrieving, wang2023knowledge}.
-Recently, various LLMs are proposed and have demonstrated remarkable performance in question answering, such as FLAN-T5 \cite{chung2022scaling, t5}, LLaMA \cite{touvron2023llama} and GPTs \cite{prompt_design}.
-Nevertheless, they still face the limitation of precisely capturing accurate factual knowledge and are susceptible to generating unfounded responses \cite{llm_survey, ji2023survey, bang2023multitask}.
+\textbf{Large Language Models and Question Answering.} Recently, various LLMs have been proposed \cite{chung2022scaling, touvron2023llama, prompt_design} and have demonstrated remarkable performance across different tasks \cite{shi2023mededit, chen2023reason, wei2023llmrec, hong2023dp}.
+Question answering, as a fundamental task, demands intricate reasoning and understanding comprehension skills to interpret the text and provide appropriate responses to the posed questions \cite{lu2022learn, zhu2021retrieving, wang2023knowledge, chen2023minprompt}.
+Although LLMs have strong learning capabilities, they have the limitation of precisely capturing accurate factual knowledge and are susceptible to generating unfounded responses \cite{llm_survey, ji2023survey, bang2023multitask}.
 In addition, the enormous number of parameters in LLMs poses difficulties in adapting LLMs for downstream tasks \cite{scao2022bloom, smith2022using}.
-Correspondingly, various approaches are presented to alleviate the intensive training dependency and reduce the computational expenses \cite{prompt_tuning, prefix_tuning, liu2021p, lora}.
+Correspondingly, various approaches are presented to alleviate the intensive training dependency and reduce the computational expenses \cite{prompt_tuning, prefix_tuning, lora}.
 For instance, Prompt Tuning \cite{prompt_tuning} introduces soft prompts to condition the pre-trained LLMs for downstream tasks.
-In our work, we propose to leverage the factual knowledge from KGs to enhance LLMs, while still benefiting from circumventing the burdensome training expenses by using pre-trained LLMs.
+In our work, we propose to retrieve the factual knowledge from KGs to enhance LLMs, while still benefiting from circumventing the burdensome training expenses by using pre-trained LLMs.